CARES Act Funding

-To apply for these funds, please fill out the application by May 22, 2020.
+To apply for these funds, please fill out the application.
 The application will require confirmation by email sent to your cune.org email address.
-Applications submitted after May 22 may not be processed.
 In order to apply, you will need your Student JNumber, your cune.org email address and documented expenses, such as receipts.
 Eligible expenses include:

 - Food/housing expenses resulting from the move off campus when campus housing was closed